geekiam/website/static/posts/how-to-use-fetch-vue.md

 ![ REST API ](/uploads/rest-api.png "REST API")

 The data is transferred between the layers using either XML or JSON data payloads.
-Front end applications make use of either XMLHttpRequest or Fetch API to request and transfer data from the backend API.
+Front end applications make use of either `XMLHttpRequest` or the relatively new `fetch` API to request and transfer data from the backend API.

 ### What is Fetch API
 The Fetch API has been available in the Service Worker global scope since Chromium  40 based browsers, but has been enabled in the window